baptiste-roullin/tweet-to-toot/README.md

 `--merge`:  Default to false.
 Defines behavior for quoted tweets of yourself.
 If false, it will keep the quote as a link to Twitter.com.
 If true, it will merge the quoting and the quoted message.
 The URL to the quoted message is preserved.

+`--concatWith`: Optional Mastodon message id.
+If provided, the thread will be posted as a continuation of this message.
+Useful if you want merge threads.

 `--lang`: Optional.
 Set language for the Mastodon thread.
 Use a 639-1 string ("en" for english, "fr" for french...).

 Note on languages: